pkibbey/pkibbey.github.io/src/content/blog/scaling-social-networks.md

 ---
 title: Networks That Scale
-subtitle: Lessons in Scaling Faceparty
+subtitle: The Early Days of Social Networks
 description: >-
   Technical insights and hard-learned lessons from scaling one of the UK's first social networks to millions of users in the early 2000s.